 It is necessary to understand the needs of your employees and align them with the business goals.
 Most of the onboarding methods create an experience that is too generic or too specific.
 Either of these is not ideal as the generic one does not add value and the detailed one consumes time.

-The better approach would be to use a tool like Digital Adoption Platform to understand the requirements of your employees and create a customized onboarding experience.
+A better approach would be to use a tool like Digital Adoption Platform to understand the requirements of your employees and create a customized onboarding experience.

 Initially, the Salesforce onboarding process could look overwhelming but with the right tools, methods, and strategy you can overcome the challenges and help the employees onboard Salesforce in an intended manner.